 Carter, K. (forthcoming).
 Abnormal Psychology.
 Cambridge (England): Cambridge University Press

-Carter, K. (forthcoming).
+Carter, K. (2019).
 Buzz!
 Understanding Thrill Seekers and the High Sensation Seeking Personality.
 Cambridge (England): Cambridge University Press

 Carter, K., Seifert, C. (2017).
 Learn psychology: An introduction Revised First Edition.
 Boston, MA: Jones and Bartlett Learning.

 Carter, K., & Seifert, C. (2013).
 Navigate Scenarios: Learn Psychology GameScape.
 Boston, MA: Jones and Bartlett Learning.

 Carter, K.E. & Smith, C. (August, 2013).
 Synaptic snacks: Using food to teach neuroscience.
 Poster presented at the American Psychological Association Convention, Honolulu, HI.

 Hardy, J.A., Friginal, E., Römer, U., & Carter, K.E.
 (January, 2013).
 Understanding the 'personality' of psychology student writing.
 Poster presented at the National Institute on the Teaching of Psychology, St. Pete Beach, FL.

 Carter, K.E.
 (August, 2012).
 The revised classroom learning assessment survey (CLAS).
 Poster presented at the American Psychological Association Convention, Orlando, FL.

 Carter, K., Seifert, C. (2012).
 Instructors guide to Learn psychology: An introduction.
 Boston, MA: Jones and Bartlett Learning.

 Carter, K., Seifert, C. (2012).
 Learn psychology: An introduction.
 Boston, MA: Jones and Bartlett Learning.